rahman-habib/paktoken-erc20-hardhat/README.md

 ERC-20 tokens are fungible (can be interchanged) because they have the same value and properties.
 ### How to Create an ERC-20 Token
+First, create an Alchemy account, setup Metamask, HardHat, and Solidity for this project.

+Next, enter 'mkdir my-token' and 'cd my-token' to create a folder for your project and change directories to your my-token folder, then 'run npm' init